Background pattern

 The dose depends on body weight:

-• Children with a body weight greater than 40 kg: 14 mg once a day.
+• children with a body weight over 40 kg: 14 mg once daily.

-Your doctor will instruct children and adolescents who reach a stable body weight greater than 40 kg to switch to one 14 mg tablet per day.
+Your doctor will instruct children and adolescents who reach a stable body weight of over 40 kg to switch to a 14 mg tablet per day.

 This medication is administered orally.
-Teriflunomida is taken once a day in a single daily dose at any time of the day.
+Teriflunomida is taken once daily, in a single daily dose, at any time of day.

 The tablet should be swallowed whole with water.
 This medication can be taken with or without food.

-Do not take a double dose to compensate for the missed doses.
-Take your next dose at your usual time.
+Do not take a double dose to make up for forgotten doses.
+Take your next dose at the usual time.

-Do not interrupt treatment or change the dose of teriflunomida without consulting your doctor first.
+Do not stop treatment or change the dose of teriflunomida without consulting your doctor first.
 If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-The following side effects may occur with this medicine.
+The following side effects may occur with this medication.

-• Pancreatitis, which may include symptoms of abdominal pain, nausea, or vomiting (frequent in pediatric patients and rare in adult patients)
+• pancreatitis that can include symptoms of abdominal pain, nausea, or vomiting (common in pediatric patients and uncommon in adult patients)

-• Herpes virus infections, including oral herpes and shingles (zoster) with symptoms such as blisters, burning, itching, numbness, or pain on the skin, usually on one side of the upper body or face, and other symptoms, such as fever and weakness.
+• herpes virus infections, including oral herpes and shingles (herpes zoster) with symptoms such as blisters, burning, itching, numbness, or pain in the skin, usually on one side of the upper body or face, and other symptoms such as fever and weakness.

 Uncommon(may affect up to 1 in 100 people)

-• Severe skin reactions that may include symptoms of skin rash, blisters, fever, or ulcers in the mouth
+• severe skin reactions that could include symptoms of skin rash, blisters, fever, or mouth ulcers

-• Severe infections or sepsis (a type of infection that can be potentially fatal) that may include symptoms such as high fever, chills, decreased urine flow, or confusion
+• serious or life-threatening infections that could include symptoms such as high fever, chills, decreased urine flow, or confusion

-• Pneumonia that may include symptoms such as shortness of breath or persistent cough
+• inflammation of the lungs that could include symptoms such as shortness of breath or persistent cough

-• Severe liver disease that may include symptoms such as yellowing of the skin or eyes, darker urine, nausea, and vomiting without explanation, or abdominal pain
+• severe liver disease that can include symptoms such as yellowing of the skin or whites of the eyes, darker than normal urine, unexplained nausea and vomiting, or abdominal pain

 Other side effectsmay occur with the following frequencies: